-- 1 Copy the example script to a different location on your client. - Sybase restore and load scripts can be located anywhere on the client.
-If you do not copy the scripts to a site-specific location, subsequent NetBackup upgrades can overwrite your site's scripts. - Make sure there is share access to the script. - Use a text editor to open the sybase mydb restore.cmd script. - Modify the sybase mydb restore.cmd script using the instructions in the script itself.
+Do not save custom scripts in the samples directory.
+Subsequent NetBackup upgrades can overwrite your site's scripts.

+- 2 Make sure there is share access to the script. - 3 Use a text editor to open the sybase mydb restore.cmd script. - Modify the sybase mydb restore.cmd script using the instructions in the script itself.